kkomelin/comment_upload/README.md

 - Create a File field that belongs to an entity.
 - Choose Comment Upload formatter in the field display settings.
+- Choose a common image style for all Comment Upload images admin/config/media/comment_upload
 - Enjoy your Comment-Upload-like attachments (images as thumbnails, files as a table).

 ### CREDITS